poorvappp/hiring-assignment-devex/README.md

 **Frequency calculated over data range, not a rolling window** Rather than "deployments in the last 7 days", frequency is computed as `total_deployments / weeks_in_dataset`.
 This avoids returning zero for older data and gives a stable average regardless of when the query runs.

-**All 5 endpoints implemented**
-The assignment required at least 3.
-All 5 are implemented since the stateless design keeps each one a small pure function.

----

-## What I Would Improve With More Time

-- **Pagination** on Registry calls — the current implementation fetches all records in one request.
-- **Redis cache** in front of `getDeployments()` with a short TTL (e.g. 30s) to reduce Registry load under traffic.
-- **Per-service and per-environment breakdowns** on failure rate and lead time (currently global aggregates).
-- **Structured JSON logging** with request IDs for easier debugging in production.
-- **Prometheus metrics** — request latency histograms and a Registry-reachability gauge, which is what `/health` is approximating today.
-- **Resolve the merge conflict** in `aggregation.test.js` line 29 (the semicolon variant is invalid JS; the comma variant is correct).

 ---

 ## Kubernetes